 The surname Caniff was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat as chiefs of their name.
 Irish history was greatly influenced by the Norman invasion of 1172, and thereafter, the surnames of Irish Gaelic clanns and septs and many of the Norman families became almost indistinguishable.
 This family name was found later in Leitrim.

 This web page shows only a small excerpt of our Caniff research.
-Another 221 words (16 lines of text) are included under the topic Early Caniff History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Caniff History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Conniff, Cunniff, Cunniffe, Conniffe, Coniff, MacNiff, MacAdoo, McAdoo, MacCunniffe, MacCuniff, MacEndo, MacEndoo, McNiff, McIndoo, MacIndoo and many more.

 ^ Rubincam, Milton.
 The Old United Empire Loyalists List.
 Genealogical Publishing Co., Inc, 1976.
 (Originally published as; United Empire Loyalists.
 The Centennial of the Settlement of Upper Canada.
 Rose Publishing Company, 1885.)
 ISBN 0-8063-0331-X

 Digital Products on Checkout, all other products filled in 1 business day

 Yes, all products 100% Guaranteed

 Entire site uses SSL / Secure Certificate

 Removing this item from your shopping cart will remove your associated sale items.